rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  It's also miserable because most older adults,
 *  the circadian rhythm shifts earlier.
 *  I told you that as we go through our teen years,
-*  our circadian rhythm shifts,
+*  our circadian rhythm shifts.
-*  it gets sort of pushed into the future,
+*  It gets sort of pushed into the future,
-*  and we like to go to bed much later and wake up much later,
+*  and we like to go to bed much later and wake up much later.
-*  and then into older adults, sort of into adulthood,
+*  And then into adulthood, it drags back a little bit,
-*  it drags back a little bit, and we find our sweet spot,
+*  and we find our sweet spot.
-*  but then as we get older, it starts to regress back
+*  But then as we get older, it starts to regress back
 *  to what happened when we were children.
 *  We want to stay up late, but we can't.
 *  We go to bed so early and we wake up early.